Ranjanbehl/Compilers_Project/README.md

 Step 6: Pointers and Arrays
 Step 7: Type Conversions

-The Compiler was wrriten in Java 8 for the MicroC language.
-Tested on RISC-V archiecture.
+The Compiler was written in Java 8 for the MicroC language.
+Tested on RISC-V architecture.